PolyhedraZK/PolyhedraDocs/docs/expchain/001-quick-guide.md

 # Quick Guide

-If you’re a developer interested in building applications on the EXPchain, this document provides all the essential information you’ll need
+If you're a developer interested in building applications on the EXPchain, this document provides all the essential information you'll need

 ## Getting Started